 Management books, at least the really great ones, are not written in the library or an easy chair.
-Those rare books in the business category that have withstood the test of time evolve directly from real-world experience and the day-in and day-out struggle of managers and workers on the firing line.
+Those rare business books that have withstood the test of time evolve directly from real-world experience and the day-in and day-out struggle of executives, managers, and workers on the front line.

 Surely, this explains in part the enduring appeal of The New Rational Manager and its several sequels.
-The original book was published by McGraw Hill in 1965.
-The problem-solving and decision-making approaches described in that book and in this edition were developed in the late 1950s by Benjamin B. Tregoe and Charles H. Kepner, two social scientists living in California.
+The original book, published in 1965, described the problem-solving and decision-making approaches developed in the late 1950s by Benjamin B. Tregoe and Charles H. Kepner, two social scientists conducting research on breakdowns in decision making at the Strategic Air Command.
+They discovered that successful decision making by Air Force officers had less to do with rank or career path than the logical thinking process an officer used to gather, organize, and analyze information before taking action.

-Ben Tregoe and Chuck Kepner studied up-close the problemsolving and decision-making habits of managers.
+Later, Ben Tregoe and Chuck Kepner studied up-close the thinking habits of managers.
 Some were proficient, others were less so.
 The distinctions between both sets of managers yielded rich insights into the fundamentals of effective problem solving and decision making.

-Ben Tregoe and Chuck Kepner codified their findings into a set of processes-rational processes-which were further tested and refined, added to over the years, until we have the problemsolving, decision-making, planning, and situation-appraisal processes presented here.
+Ben Tregoe and Chuck Kepner codified their findings into a set of processes-rational processes-which were further tested and refined, added to over the years, until we have the Problem Analysis, Decision Analysis, Potential Problem (Opportunity) Analysis, and Situation Appraisal processes presented here.

-Since the original discovery and the founding of Kepner-Tregoe in 1958, rational process approaches have been used in hundreds of organizations, large, mid-sized, and small; by top executives and hourly workers; in profit and non-profit organizations and government agencies; across industries; and, globally, across national boundaries.
+Since the original discovery and the founding of Kepner-Tregoe in 1958, Rational Process has been used in hundreds of organizations, large, mid-sized, and small; by top executives, middle managers, and hourly workers; in profit and non-profit organizations and government agencies; across industries and functions; and, globally, across national boundaries.

 The "cash value" of ideas, as William James reminds us, is in their practical application.
-By that standard the Kepner-Tregoe problem-solving and decision-making processes have paid handsome dividends to those who have employed them.
+By that standard the Kepner-Tregoe processes have paid handsome dividends to those who have employed them.

-These processes have been employed by managers who put astronauts on the moon; by engineers responsible for the life and safety of miners in the tunnels of central Australia; by key managers of one of the world's largest manufacturers of photographic equipment to launch a multimillion dollar new product effort; by the chairman of a major consumer products company to select a new president; by a major Japanese automobile manufacturer to establish the first Japanese automotive plant site in the United States; by research scientists fighting the incidence of cancer at the Centers for Disease Control and Prevention in Atlanta, Georgia.
+These processes have been employed by managers who put astronauts on the moon; by engineers responsible for the life and safety of miners in the tunnels of central Australia; by key managers of one of the world's largest manufacturers of photographic equipment to launch a multimillion dollar new product effort; by the chairman of a major consumer products company to select a new president; by a major Japanese automobile manufacturer to establish the first Japanese automobile manufacturer to establish the first Japanese automotive plant site in the United States; by research scientists fighting the incidence of cancer at the Centers for Disease Control and Prevention in Atlanta, Georgia.

-Rational process continues to make a lasting contribution to the discipline of management for one good reason: The approach gets results.
+Rational Process continues to make a lasting contribution to the discipline of management for one good reason: The approach gets results.